tobius/npmall/README.md

 # npmall

-Get a list of all public NPM package names.
+Get a list of all of the public NPM package names.

-I needed to pull a list of all of the npm package names and I needed it to be faster than `npm search`.
-This pulls the JSON down from npmjs.org and stores it in `/tmp` for future reuse.
+If you need to get a list of all of the public NPM package names and don't want to wait for `npm search` to time out then you may find this package useful.

-In the future I'll add file rolling and time diff setting controls.

 ## Setup